 We installed Tautulli in the previous section, now it is time to set it up.
 Tautilli is a web application for monitoring, analyzing, and sending notifications for Plex Media Server.
 It was designed as a complement to the original Plex web interface.
 With Tautulli, you can monitor Plex Media Server activity, configure notifications for media and streaming activity, view usage statistics and graphs, and a lot more.

 It is useful to know how and what people are streaming from your Plex Media Server.

 How to use it?

-Trakt.tv is a plugin for media centers (including Plex Media Server) that automatically tracks whatever you watching, which is referred to as Scrobble.
-Trakt.tv synchronizes your watched history, ratings, playback progress, and lists to your Trakt.tv profile.
+Trakt.tv is a platform for media centers (including Plex Media Server) that automatically tracks whatever you are watching.
+Trakt.tv uses a Plex tracker known as Plex Scrobbler to monitor your watching trends.
+It synchronizes your watched history, ratings, playback progress and provides lists to your Trakt.tv profile.

-It takes this data and identifies similar media and offers them as recommendations.
-This allows you to find new ways to watch TV and to see what is hot right now.
+Trakt.tv takes this data and identifies similar media, and offers them as recommendations.
+This allows you to find new ways to watch TV and to see what is popular right now.

 How to start with Trackt.tv?

 When you install Trakt.tv for the first time, you must manually input information, such as what you like and dislike.
 You can also upload all your watched history, ratings, and playbacks to your Trakt.tv profile and synchronize it with Plex.

 To help Trackt.tv find content that is suitable for you.

 - Start by defining your geographic location, birthdate, and gender.